mcantelon/node-uam/Readme.md

 ### Developers

-If you've developed a local web application and want to publish it to the local web application registry, simply include a "local" element in your package's package.json file.
+If you've developed a local web application and want to publish it to the local web application registry, simply include a "uam" element in your package's package.json file.
 The element should be hash with a "start" element and, optionally, a "port" element (if your local web application can't have a port specified when run using the command-line).